 I’ve cared for dogs for over 30 years.
 First with my own dogs (six in total) and then when I opened my own doggie daycare center looking after 20 - 30 dogs a day.

-In 1996 I received a certificate from the Animal Care College in Understanding the Canine/Human Interface.
+In 1996 I became certified by the Animal Care College in Understanding the Canine/Human Interface.

 The College is based in the UK and has a strong reputation in animal care education, with its Certificates and Diplomas being universally recognized throughout the animal care industry.

 My areas of expertise here were dog psychology, canine behavior, training problems, and dog aggression.